bf-software/import-helper/README.md

 ### Show All ┊ `*`

-shows all modules, and symbols available to your project (only available in Step 1 of Import Helper)
+Shows all modules, and symbols available to your project (only available in Step 1 of Import Helper)

 ### Show All Modules ┊ `'*`

-shows all modules available to your project (only available in Step 1 of Import Helper)
+Shows all modules available to your project (only available in Step 1 of Import Helper)

 ### Show All Symbols ┊ `{*`

-shows all symbols already imported somewhere in your project (only available in Step 1 of Import Helper)
+Shows all symbols already imported somewhere in your project (only available in Step 1 of Import Helper)

 ### Open Module ┊ `Alt+O (⌥O on Mac)`

-opens the highlighted module in the editor.
+Opens the highlighted module in the editor.
 This is often a more direct route to the module's code than using vscode's `GoTo File...
 (Ctrl+P | ⌘P)` command, which can include many other files besides source modules.
 Another benefit of opening modules this way is that you can find modules by their aliases or by the symbols your project actually uses.
 Activating this command in Step 1 of `Add Import (Alt+F11 | ⌥I)` will open the selected module instead of importing it.
 This command can also be started directly from the editor, in which case it will open Import Helper in "Open Module" mode.
 Then selecting a module using the enter key will immediately open it instead of importing it.

 If a module is represented by multiple code files, Import Helper will ask to choose one of the files to open.
 For example, a module may have both a .d.ts and a .js file available.